-Before creating this type of chart you should consider other charts to display your data in.
+Before creating this type of chart you should consider other charts to display your data.
 If you want to monitor the mean of your data, monitor its variation, and your data has subgroup sizes of 8 or less, this is the right chart for you.
 If you have 8 or more subgroup sizes in your data set, it’s better to use an X-bar-S chart.
 If there are no subgroups in your data, then you may want to consider an IMR-chart.
 In the event that your data is defective, then you should use an attribute control chart.

 With the Xbar-R chart, you can monitor process stability over time and make corrections when necessary when the data seems to show trends or patterns.
 If nothing can be found wrong the process can be considered stable across all subgroups.
 Keep in mind that subgroups are the number of samples while sample sizes are the number of samples taken for each subgroup of samples.

-Add Data to Minitab
+Step 1: Add Data to Minitab

 Input your data set into Minitab.

-Chart Type Selection
+Step 2: Chart Type Selection

 Add your data to a chart by clicking Stat→Control Charts→Variable Charts for Subgroups→Xbar-R.

-Set up the Chart
+Step 3: Set Up the Chart

 For this horizontally displayed data, choose "Observations for a subgroup in one row of columns" option.
 Select each subgroup in the box to the left and add them to the space to the right.
 This can be completed by highlighting each subgroup variable and clicking the select button.